fart-lab/fart/README.md

 The transformer models were trained in `model/FART-Transformer-Models.ipynb`.
 The data is loaded using the hugging face api.
 For different pretrained models one needs to adjust the `model_checkpoint` parameter.
 To use a weighted loss fontion, one needs to use `trainer = CustomTrainer` instead of `trainer = Trainer`.
 To use augmentation on needs to set `augmentation = True`.
 The attention weights were extracted using `model/attention_extractor.ipynb`.
 Trained transformer models are available at https://huggingface.co/FartLabs.

-## Authors and acknowledgment
-This project was developed by the FART team: Franz Goerlich, Philipp Pestlin, Henrik Seng, Leif Sieben and Yoel Zimmermann